 Getting the COVID-19 Vaccine

-- Can I get a COVID-19 vaccine at Henry Ford?
+- How do I get the 2023-2024 updated COVID-19 vaccine at Henry Ford Health?

 - What do I need to know before my vaccine appointment?
 Do I need to prepare?

 - If I get vaccinated somewhere other than Henry Ford Health, will my vaccination be part of my Henry Ford Health medical record?

 - Why does Henry Ford Health offer only the Pfizer vaccine?

 - How can I get a Henry Ford Health MyChart account?

 How do I get the updated 2023-2024 COVID-19 vaccine at Henry Ford Health?

 If you are a current Henry Ford Health patient, you can schedule an appointment to receive the updated Pfizer vaccine using MyChart or by calling your provider’s office.
 Vaccines are given at our primary care sites.
 If you do not have MyChart, register for MyChart today.